aglantzrbc/cryptoclustering/README.md

 - **Prepare the Data and Find the Best Value for `k` Using the Original Data**

 After exploring the data, sklearn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) was used in preprocessing to [normalize](https://en.wikipedia.org/wiki/Normalization_(statistics)) all dimensions of the data on a single scale.
-The best value for `k` (i.e., the nunber of [clusters](https://developers.google.com/machine-learning/clustering/overview#:~:text=In%20machine%20learning%20too%2C%20we,relies%20on%20unsupervised%20machine%20learning.)) was calculated by running [K-Means](https://serokell.io/blog/k-means-clustering-in-machine-learning) 11 times on the dataset and plotting the results, thereby using the [Elbow method](https://www.analyticsvidhya.com/blog/2021/01/in-depth-intuition-of-k-means-clustering-algorithm-in-machine-learning/)) heuristic to determine when minimizing inertia (i.e., the [within-cluster sum of squares (WCSS)](https://support.minitab.com/en-us/minitab/21/help-and-how-to/statistical-modeling/multivariate/how-to/cluster-k-means/interpret-the-results/all-statistics-and-graphs/#:~:text=The%20within%2Dcluster%20sum%20of%20squares%20is%20a%20measure%20of,a%20large%20sum%20of%20squares.)) is balanced by dimishing returns in adding more clusters.
+The best value for `k` (i.e., the number of [clusters](https://developers.google.com/machine-learning/clustering/overview#:~:text=In%20machine%20learning%20too%2C%20we,relies%20on%20unsupervised%20machine%20learning.)) was calculated by running [K-Means](https://serokell.io/blog/k-means-clustering-in-machine-learning) 11 times on the dataset and plotting the results, thereby using the [Elbow method](https://www.analyticsvidhya.com/blog/2021/01/in-depth-intuition-of-k-means-clustering-algorithm-in-machine-learning/)) heuristic to determine when minimizing inertia (i.e., the [within-cluster sum of squares (WCSS)](https://support.minitab.com/en-us/minitab/21/help-and-how-to/statistical-modeling/multivariate/how-to/cluster-k-means/interpret-the-results/all-statistics-and-graphs/#:~:text=The%20within%2Dcluster%20sum%20of%20squares%20is%20a%20measure%20of,a%20large%20sum%20of%20squares.)) is balanced by diminishing returns in adding more clusters.

 _**Question 1:**_ What is the best value for `k`?